Political positions of Marco Rubio: Gun policy

-As of 2016, Rubio had an A+ rating from the NRA.
+As of 2016, Rubio had an A+ rating from the NRA Political Victory Fund.
 He has stated that the Second Amendment is a cornerstone of American democracy.

-However, he voted for a gun ban in Florida Public Parks in 1999, and, as Florida Speaker of the House, Rubio failed to push law allowing guns at work.
+However, he voted for a gun ban in Florida Public Parks in 1999, and, as Florida Speaker of the House, Rubio failed to push a law allowing guns at work.
 He believes that gun control laws generally fail to achieve their purpose.

 In the wake of the Stoneman Douglas High School shooting, Rubio stated that he does not support arming teachers to address the frequency of school shootings in the United States, calling it "a terrible idea".

 Rubio is opposed to banning assault weapons, stating that if he believed that such a ban "would have prevented this from happening, I would have supported it."

 In contrast, Rubio does support legislation that would prevent those under the age of 18 from purchasing assault weapons.

 Rubio also supports modifying the current system of background checks for purchasing guns, as well as legislation to ban bump stocks.

-Rubio has announced his support for gun-violence restraining orders, and said that he is reconsidering his support of high-capacity magazines—though he stopped short of taking a firm stance.
+Rubio has announced his support for gun-violence restraining orders and said that he is reconsidering his support of high-capacity magazines — though he stopped short of taking a firm stance.

 At a town hall meeting in February 2018, Rubio stated, "I support lifting the age from 18 to 21 for buying a rifle."

 In January 2019, Rubio was one of thirty-one Republican senators to cosponsor the Constitutional Concealed Carry Reciprocity Act, a bill introduced by John Cornyn and Ted Cruz that would grant individuals with concealed carry privileges in their home state the right to exercise this right in any other state with concealed carry laws while concurrently abiding by that state's laws.